Sticky rice milk

 Order: Don’t feel guilty and order the “lite” chowder here: You need the regular old New England clam chowder, and you’d better make it a bowl ($7.95).
 Of all the types of clam chowder you’ll find in Boston and beyond, this is the kind we like best: creamy, simple, flavorful.
 You’ve got your clams, your potatoes and onions, your rendered salt pork, your (optional) oyster crackers.
 What else do you need?
 A cold local beer.
 And maybe a plate of New England fried whole-bellied clams.

-Alternatively: We also enjoyed the chowder at Kelly’s Roast Beef (410 Revere Beach Blvd., map), in Revere, on the North Shore (15 minutes north of Boston); it’s thinner in consistency, but chock-full of clams and flavor—and what’s better than clam chowder with an ocean view?
+Alternatively: We also enjoyed the chowder at Kelly’s Roast Beef (multiple locations including 410 Revere Beach Blvd., map), in Revere, on the North Shore (15 minutes north of Boston); it’s thinner in consistency, but chock-full of clams and flavor—and what’s better than clam chowder with an ocean view?
 Another thinner, yet tasty and refined, chowder is that at Neptune Oyster (63 Salem St., map), where it makes a excellent first course for your next lobster roll.